falkecarlsen/chwifi/README.md

 chwifi restart work
 ```

 To update recognised profiles, pass either `-u` or `update`.
-This should be done whenever a profile is added or removed from the network-manager.
+This should be done whenever a profile is added or removed.
 ```shell
 chwifi -u
 chwifi update